46th Air Defense Missile Squadron: Cold War Air Defense

+On 7 June 1960, a Bomarc and its Mark 40 nuclear warhead was destroyed by fire caused by an exploding helium tank that scattered fragments in all directions.
+Part of the response to this incident was to reduce the pressure on the tanks.
+Until a permanent fix was devised a year later, this removed all Bomarcs from alert, since it would take hours to bring the tanks up to operating pressure.

+In October 1962, the squadron upgraded to the CIM-10B model of the Bomarc.
+The BOMARC B had a solid fuel booster, longer range and a higher maximum altitude than the BOMARC A.

+It trained personnel and prepared for operation of the BOMARC surface-to-air missiles; operated and maintained BOMARC missiles and associated equipment, trained personnel, and maintained a capability to intercept and destroy hostile aircraft until 1 October 1972.
+The squadron was inactivated on 31 October 1972, one of the last two BOMARC missile squadrons inactivated.

 The BOMARC missile site was located 4 mi east-southeast of McGuire Air Force Base at 40°02′06″N 074°26′29″W. Although geographically separated from the base, it was an off base facility of McGuire and the squadron received administrative and logistical support from McGuire.

 Consolidation

 The 46th Troop Carrier Squadron and the 46th Air Defense Missile Squadron were consolidated on 19 September 1985 as the 46th Tactical Missile Squadron while remaining inactive.